This is a content holder for the one button emergency notification system.

 Infobear – Infobear is the online resource students can use to review their University records and information.
 Students can access academic, financial, and personal information in Infobear.
 Students also use Infobear to search and register for classes each semester.
 Infobear can be accessed from the BSU Student Portal.

-Intersession – The Intersession is a brief, two and a half week period in early January during which some courses are offered at BSU.
+Intersession – The Intersession is a brief period between the Fall and Spring terms during which some courses are offered at BSU.
 Most Intersession courses are offered online.
-Because the Intersession period is so short, classes must move at a very fast pace.
+Because the Intersession period is so short, classes move at a very fast pace.
 Students are not recommended to take more than one class during the Intersession.
-The Intersession is considered part of the Spring semester.
+The Intersession is considered part of the Spring semester for registration and billing purposes.

 L